nginx/unit-docs/source/configuration.rst

      - Description

    * - :samp:`certificate` (required)
-     - String or an array of strings, refers to one or more :ref:`certificate bundles <configuration-ssl>` uploaded earlier, enabling secure communication via the listener.
+     - String or an array of strings; refers to one or more :ref:`certificate bundles <configuration-ssl>` uploaded earlier, enabling secure communication via the listener.

    * - :samp:`conf_commands`
-     - Object, defines the SSL `configuration commands
+     - Object; defines the SSL `configuration commands
        <https://www.openssl.org/docs/manmaster/man3/SSL_CONF_cmd.html>`__ to
        be set for the listener.